TimiMakkonen/Minesweeper/README.md

   * Work the same way as normal visualisation methods, except that they return the solution information instead of the current visualisation information.
-* Add 'completeAroundInputCoordinates' method to automatically check/show trivial unchecked cells around chosen coordinates.
+* Added 'completeAroundInputCoordinates' method to automatically check/show trivial unchecked cells around chosen coordinates.
   * For example, if we use this on a visible cell that has 2 mines around, and we have already marked two mines around this visible